YjyJeff/curvature/README.md

 - `Event`: Split the execution into `Events`, such that Sink's finalize could be only called once.
 Like `union`, the sink is shared by different pipeline.
 If we execute the pipeline with finalize method, the finalize will be called multiple times.

 # Minimum Support Rust Version(MSRV)
-This crate is guaranteed to compile on the latest stable Rust.
-The minimum support rust version is `1.75`
+This crate is guaranteed to compile on the latest stable Rust

 # Contributing
 - Code should follow the [style.md](./docs/style.md)